 Game one opened up with power at the plate with

-Rutger Youch unleashing a bomb to left center bringing in four runs to give the lute a 4-0 lead in the third inning.
-River Otters would answer back scoring two runs in the fourth inning.
+Rutger Youch unleashing a bomb to left center field, bringing in four runs to give the Lutes a 4-0 lead in the third inning.
+The River Otters would answer, scoring two runs in the fourth inning.

-Kyle Tat joined the home run party in the 7th blasting a solo shot to left center.
-Youch wasn't through as he ripped a double adding bringing in one more run to give the Lutes as 6-2 advantage.
+Kyle Tat joined the home run party in the seventh, blasting a solo shot to left center.
+Youch wasn't through as he ripped a double to bring in one more run to give the Lutes a 6-2 advantage.

-Carson Burke continued the momentum adding another double for PLU bringing in Youch give PLU a five run lead.
-Youch closed the door for Lewis & Clark in the 8th bringing in another run 8-3 Lutes.
+Carson Burke continued the momentum hitting a double to score Youch and give PLU a five-run lead.
+Youch closed the door for Lewis & Clark in the eighth, bringing in another run to make it 8-3 Lutes.

-Youch would finish 3-for-4 at the plate with two runs, three hits, and six RBI.
-Tat also finished with three hits on 3-for-4 at the plate with three runs and one RBI.
+Youch finished three-for-four at the plate with two runs and six RBI.
+Tat also finished with three hits in four at-bats with three runs and one RBI.

-Braeden Lundberg performance at the plate also kept PLU's offense humming going 3-for-3 with two runs.
+Braeden Lundberg also had a big performance at the plate, going three-for-three with two runs.

-Matthew Sherwood got the nod on the mound in game improving his record to (2-1) on the year in the win, pitching 7.2 innings only allowing five hits on two walks and nine strikeouts.
+Matthew Sherwood got the nod on the mound in game one, improving his record to (2-1) on the year in the win, pitching 7 2/3 innings and only allowing five hits and two walks while registering nine strikeouts.

-Lutes tried to carry their three-game win streak of momentum into game two of the doubleheader, but the River Otters would score late in the 7th evening and stall PLU's comeback.
-Tat kept his pop in his bat alive going to 2-for-3 with two hits and two RBI scoring in the second inning to tie the game at 2-2.
+The Lutes tried to extend its win streak to four in game two of the doubleheader, but a late River Otter rally stalled the streak at three.
+Tat kept the pop in his bat alive in game two, going to two-for-three with two RBI, including scoring in the second inning to tie the game at 2-2.

-LC would answer immediately off the deep ball with a two-run shot giving them a 4-2 lead.
-Lundberg got the Lutes back in to the contest lacing a single up the middle bringing home Tat and
+L&C immediately answered off the deep ball, with a two-run shot giving them a 4-2 lead.
+Lundberg got the Lutes back in the contest, lacing a single up the middle to bring home Tat and

 Rochne Beecham to give PLU a 5-4 lead.
-Burke added to the offense grounding out to the shortstop sending a base runner home and ballooning the lead to 6-4.
+Burke added to the offense production with an RBI groundout ballooning the lead to 6-4.

-The River Otters rallied back in the 7th picking up three runs on five hits to regain a 7-6 lead and take game two.
+The River Otters rallied back in the seventh picking up three runs on five hits to regain a 7-6 lead and take game two.

 PLU will be back in action tomorrow, March 1st at 12 PM as the take on Lewis and Clark for game three of the series.